What is Anxiety?

-Everyone has experienced fear, at one time or another, with symptoms such as a pounding heart, fearful thoughts, sweating etc. Fear is an essential emotion to have.
-It’s important to have that physiological state or gut feeling that tells us something isn’t quite right or that warns us of a potential danger.
+Everyone has experienced fear at one time or another, with symptoms such as a pounding heart, fearful thoughts, sweating etc. Fear is an essential emotion to have, as it tells us when something isn’t quite right and warns us of a potential danger.
 However, sometimes we experience fear that doesn’t go away or fear of something that is not explicitly harmful or dangerous.
 This is when fear becomes anxiety.

 Symptoms of anxiety include: